-Hair transplants ramify into two subcategories FUT (follicular unit transplantation) and FUE (follicular unit extraction).
-The two methods are wildly used in modern times, unlike hair plugs, which date back to a much earlier era.
+Hair transplants fall into two subcategories.
+The first is FUT (follicular unit transplantation) and the second is FUE (follicular unit extraction).
+The two methods are commonly used in modern times, unlike hair plugs, which date back to a much earlier era.

-To eliminate all confusion, we have two ways of modern hair transplants (FUT and FUE.)
-An older method of hair transplants (hair plugs.)
+To end all confusion, we have two ways of modern hair transplants (FUT and FUE.)
+And an older method of hair transplants (hair plugs.)

 According to the chronological order of invention, we’ll compare the plans.
 Starting with hair plugs, moving to FUT, and ending with FUE.